bhudgens/blog/_posts/2017-01-26-pleasureway-rv-new-home.md

 Several years ago I had owned a big ole brand new 40' diesel pusher.
 It was a great experience and it gave me perspective.
 All the conveniences of home.
 Luxury and relaxation.
 But...

 Anyone who has lived around in a giant RV for any extended period of time knows that all those nasty bumps on the road shake things around.
 New RV's, like the one I owned, have complex electrical systems.
 The more complex the system - the higher your odds of having problems.
-I didn't have a ton of problems but every problem came with signficant costs.
+I didn't have a ton of problems but every problem came with significant costs.

 Moving a big 'ole diesel pusher also requires a lot of discipline and diligence.